colindembovsky/colindembovsky.github.io/_posts/2021-11-01-comparing-code-quality-metrics-with-code-security.markdown

 Code security has traditionally been an "after the fact" activity.
 Developers would develop, build, test applications, and then when they're ready to ship to production, attempt to get a security sign-off.
 This not only isolates developers from security professionals, but this usually ends up either blocking deployments completely or causing teams to deploy vulnerable code with the promise to come back and fix later.

 The irony is that we've had security awareness, training and tooling for decades.
 [OWASP](https://owasp.org/) was founded 20 years ago!
-Tools like Black Duck (2002), Fortify (2003), Veracode and Checkmarx (2006) are in a rich landscape of security tools.
+Tools like Black Duck (2002), Fortify (2003), Veracode (2006) and Checkmarx (2006) are in a rich landscape of security tools.
 So why are we still seeing so many breaches?

+> Note: Even Semmle (which was acquired by GitHub and turned into CodeQL) has been around for many years.

 "Not in my code!
-Vulnerabilities are in infra," I head you confidently state.
+Vulnerabilities are in infra," I hear you state confidently.
 But the Verizon Data Breach Investigation reports between 2016 and 2020 show that the primary attach vector in breaches is _application flaws_.
 Furthermore, GitHub's Data Science team analyzed 70 million lines of open source code and showed a linear relationship between lines of code and security threats introduced.
 In other words, the more code you have, the more potential threats you have.

 Many of these companies have been banging the "shift-left" drum: that is, integrate security earlier into the development lifecylce.
 Still we don't see drastically more secure code.
 Why?